Frustrating SEO Problems

 Ads in Google Assistant

-Having undergone testing in February, it was confirmed in April that Google Assistant now provides answers to users in the form of ads.
+It was confirmed in April that Google Assistant now provides answers to users in the form of ads.

 As Google Assistant grows in popularity (it is currently installed on over a billion devices), it is increasingly lucrative to get content featured in Google Assistant.